CLOSE SEARCH

 • Conduct Due Diligence - properly vet third-party partners and business associates to minimize the risk of association with corrupt practices.

-• Seek Legal Advice - lawyers like our lawyers can help directors understand their duties and implement effective compliance measures.
+• Seek Legal Advice - lawyers can help directors understand their duties and implement effective compliance measures.

 What about corruption but where there is no bribe?